Last Updated May 16, 2023

 For more information on net metering, refer to the applicable utility net metering tariffs listed below.
 The Public Service Commission also maintains a listing of utility tariffs that can be used to access your utility's net metering tariff if it is not listed here.

-- Northern States Power Company d/b/a Xcel Energy - System size limit: 100 kW; NEG credits roll over monthly at the retail rate and are compensated at the end of calendar year at the avoided cost rate.
+- Northern States Power Company d/b/a Xcel Energy - System size limit: 120% of average annual consumption; NEG credits roll over monthly at the retail rate and are compensated at the end of calendar year at the avoided cost rate.

 - Madison Gas and Electric - System size limit: 100 kW; NEG credits roll over monthly at the Energy Credit Rate.